joonarafael/flaggame/documentation/user_manual.md

 #### **Ignore / Include Free Mode Games**

-Select whether to include the Free Mode games in the statistics calculations or not. **Current preference is indicated in the title of the content (tab first row)**:
+Select whether to include the Free Mode games in the statistics calculations or not. **Current preference is indicated in the title of the content (first row)**:

 <img src="./images/um_ignore_free.png">